AlexB52/middleman-template/source/blog/2020-12-05-service-object-alternative.html.md

 ##### Reusability

 The trap of services is to think that they are DRY and reusable.
 The idea is that a service is so good at doing one thing that it can be reused in other services.
 This is where the nightmare starts.
 Those services become bloated by conditions and edge cases once reused.
 After a while, you end up with a lengthy perform method with nested ifs.
-This trap is too easy to fall in.
+This trap is too easy to fall into.

 **Idea:** Service classes share the same interface and could use polymorphism.
 Nothing stops a factory from presenting the right type of service to its client.
 That said, we tend to handle all use cases in one single class.